MaplePHP/Unitary-docs/docs/mocker/1-introduction-to-mocker.md

 * **Type-aware defaults**: Automatically returns default values based on expected types, or configure them as needed.
 * **Test-local state**: Each mock is isolated within its test context.
 * **No dependencies or config files**: Everything is handled in plain PHP.
+* **IDE autocompletion**: If you use a great IDE like JetBrains PHPStorm autocompletion will work event for mocked classes.

 Unitary makes mocking feel like a natural extension of writing tests, and not a separate task.